OpenLLM-France/Lucie-Training/assets/hugging_face/README_dataset.md

 * `source`: an identifier for the source(s) of the text sample (`Wikipedia`, `RedPajama`, `Gutenberg`, …).
   All sources are described in detail [in this document](#details-on-data-sources).
 * `id`: an identifier that is unique among the source.
-* `language`: the language of the text sample (relying on the source, that information can be wrong).
+* `language`: the language of the text sample (relying on the source, that information can be wrong). <details><summary>Possible values:</summary>
-  <details><summary>Possible values:</summary>
   an ISO 639-1 code of a natural language ("en", "fr", "de", "es", or "it"), a common name prefixed by "code:" of a programming language ("code:python", "code:c++", …) or a list of ISO 639-1 codes separated by commas when the text sample is multilingual and aligned ("fr,en", "de,fr", "es,en", "it,en", or one of those pairs in the opposite order if the languages appear in the opposite order in the text).
   </details>
 * `url` (optional): the URL of the original text sample on the web, if available.
 * `title` (optional): the title of the original text sample, if available.
-* `author` (optional): the author of the original text sample, if available.
+* `author` (optional): the author of the original text sample, if available. <details><summary>Note:</summary>
-  <details><summary>Note:</summary>
-  Usually the author name in plain text, except for `Gutenberg` where it is the JSON serialized object of the author metadata.
+  Usually the author name in plain text, except for [Gutenberg books](metadata/metadata_examples.json#L91) , where it is the JSON serialized object of the author metadata.
   </details>
-* `date` (optional): the publication date of the original text sample, if available.
+* `date` (optional): the publication date of the original text sample, if available. <details><summary>Note:</summary>
-  <details><summary>Note:</summary>
   The text format of the source depends on the source.
   </details>
-* `quality_signals` (optional): a list of quality signals about the text sample, in JSON format (that could be used for further filtering or sample weighting).
+* `quality_signals` (optional): a list of quality signals about the text sample, in JSON format (that could be used for further filtering or sample weighting). <details><summary>Note:</summary>
-  <details><summary>Note:</summary>
   It can include indicators computed by `fasttext` and `CCNet`, statistics about occurrences of characters, words, special characters, etc.
   </details>
 * `extra` (optional): extra information about the text sample, in JSON format.